opendevstack/tailor/README.md

-# OC Diff Tool
+# OC Diff

-## Goal

-Allow developers to work with version controlled configuration files.
-All resources in Openshift should be created and modified based on these configuration files.
+This tool allows you to work with version controlled OpenShift configuration.
+Any drift between your desired state (the YAML config) and the current state (existing resources in the cluster) can be detected, reviewed and reconciled.

 ## Benefits

-* New projects etc. can be created based on configuration.
+* Applications consisting of multiple resources or even whole namespaces can be created / cloned in one go based on configuration.
-* If resources vanish in OC, they can be recreated from config.
+* If resources are (accidentally) removed from the OpenShift cluster, they can be recreated from config.
-* Solutions / patterns can be easily copied between projects.
-* Rollback is easy.
+* Rollback of changes in the cluster is easy as configuration is under version control.
-* Cloning becomes unecessary.
+* Visibility of what changes were made and by whom.
+* Problems that arise from the fact that OpenShift combines configuration and state into one object (even in the export) are addressed by `ocdiff`.
+E.g. annotation injected into resources or modification of image references etc. are dealt with.
+* Support for encrypted secrets to avoid storing credentials in clear text in your repository.

 ## Usage

 There are three main commands: `export`, `status` and `update`.

-`export` allows you to export configuration found in an OC project to a cleanded YAML template, which is written to STDOUT.
+`export` allows you to export configuration found in an OpenShift namespace to a cleaned YAML template, which is written to STDOUT.

-`status` shows you the drift between the current configuration in the OC project and the desired configuration in the YAML templates (which are either in the current directory or in `--template-dir`).
+`status` shows you the drift between the current state in the OpenShift namespace and the desired state in the YAML templates (located in `--template-dir="."`).
 There are three main aspects to this:
-1. By default, all resource types are compared, but you can limit to specific ones e.g. with `status pvc,dc`.
+1. By default, all resource types are compared, but you can limit to specific ones, e.g. `status pvc,dc`.
-2. The desired configuration is computed by processing the local YAML templates.
+2. The desired state is computed by processing the local YAML templates.
 It is possible to pass `--labels`, `--param` and `--param-file` to the `status` command to influence the generated config.
 Those 3 flags are passed as-is to the underlying `oc process` command.
-As `ocdiff` allows you to work with multiple templates, there is an additional `--param-dir` flag, which you can use to point to a folder containing param files for each template (they are connected by naming convention, so for template `foo.yml` the corresponding param file would be `foo.env`).
-When passing `--param` or `--param-file`, you might encounter that not all of your templates declare the same parameters, which leads to Openshift aborting the operation.
-Use `--ignore-unknown-parameters` to prevent this.
+As `ocdiff` allows you to work with multiple templates, there is an additional `--param-dir` flag, which you can use to point to a folder containing param files corresponding to each template (e.g. `foo.env` for template `foo.yml`).
-3. In order to calculate drift correctly, the whole OC project is compared against your configuration.
-If you want to compare a subset only (e.g. all resources related to one microservice), it is possible to narrow the scope by passing `--selector`.
-Further, you can specify individual resources, e.g. `dc/foo,bc/bar`.
-If for some reason you do not have all resources described in your local configuration, but want to prevent deletion of resources in Openshift, use `--upsert-only`.
+3. In order to calculate drift correctly, the whole OpenShift namespace is compared against your configuration.
+If you want to compare a subset only (e.g. all resources related to one microservice), it is possible to narrow the scope by passing `--selector/-l`, e.g. `-l app=foo`.
+Further, you can specify anindividual resource, e.g. `dc/foo`.

-Finally, `update` will compare current vs. desired configuration exactly like `status` does, but if any drift is detected, it asks to update the OC project with your desired state.
+Finally, `update` will compare current vs. desired state exactly like `status` does, but if any drift is detected, it asks to update the OpenShift namespace with your desired state.
 A subsequent run of either `status` or `update` should show no drift.
-To help usage inside of scripts, the confirmation can be disabled with `--non-interactive`.

-All commands depend on a current OC session and accept a `--namespace` (if none is given, the current one is used).
+All commands depend on a current OpenShift session and accept a `--namespace` flag (if none is given, the current one is used).
 To help with debugging (e.g. to see the commands which are executed in the background), use `--verbose`.

-All options can be inspected with `ocdiff help`.
+More options can be displayed with `ocdiff help`.

+## How-To

-## Working with Secrets
+### Working with Secrets

-Keeping the Openshift configuration under version control necessitates to store secrets.
-To this end `ocdiff` comes with a `secrets` subcommand that allows to encrypt those secrets.
-The subcommands offers to `edit`, `re-encrypt` and `reveal` secrets, as well as adding new keys via `generate-key`.
+Keeping the OpenShift configuration under version control necessitates to store secrets.
+To this end `ocdiff` comes with a `secrets` subcommand that allows to encrypt those secrets using PGP.
+The subcommands offers to `edit`, `re-encrypt` and `reveal` secrets, as well as adding new keypairs via `generate-key`.

-`secrets edit foo.env` allows you to encrypt individual parameters with PGP by adding `.ENC` to the param name, e.g. `PASSWORD.ENC=c2VjcmV0`.
-Notice the value is base64-encoded as Openshift stores secrets base64-encoded.
+`secrets edit foo.env` opens a terminal editor, allowing you to encrypt individual parameters by adding `.ENC` to the param name, e.g. `PASSWORD.ENC=c2VjcmV0`.
+Notice that the value is base64-encoded as OpenShift stores secrets base64-encoded.
 You can also enter plain text by using `PASSWORD.STRING=secret` which will get transformed to `PASSWORD.ENC=c2VjcmV0` automatically.
-When saved, the param value will be encrypted for all public keys in `--public-key-dir` (defaulting to the current directory).
-To read a file with encrypted params (e.g. to edit the secrets or compare the status between config and current state), you need your private key available at `--private-key` (defaulting to `private.key`).
+When saved, every `.ENC` param value will be encrypted for all public keys in `--public-key-dir="."`.
+To read a file with encrypted params (e.g. to edit the secrets or compare the status between desired and current state), you need your private key available at `--private-key="private.key"`.

-When a public key is added or removed, it is required to `secrets re-encrypt` all secrets.
-This decrypts all `*.env` files and writes them again using the provided public keys.
+When a public key is added or removed, it is required to run `secrets re-encrypt`.
+This decrypts all params in `*.env` files and writes them again using the provided public keys.

-The `secrets reveal` command shows the param file after decrypting and decoding the values so that you can see the clear text secrets.
+The `secrets reveal` command shows the param file after decrypting and decoding the param values so that you can see the clear text secrets.

-Finally, to ease PGP key management, `secrets generate-key john.doe@domain.com` generates a PGP keypair, writing the public key to `john-doe.key` (which should be committed) and the private key to `private.key` (which MUST NOT be committed).
+Finally, to ease PGP management, `secrets generate-key john.doe@domain.com` generates a PGP keypair, writing the public key to `john-doe.key` (which should be committed) and the private key to `private.key` (which MUST NOT be committed).

-## Advanced Usage
+### Working with Images

+When templates reference images (e.g. in a DeploymentConfig) it can be tricky to keep them in sync with OpenShift, as OpenShift resolves the image reference (e.g. `foo:latest`) to a specific version (e.g. `foo@sha256:a1b2c3`).
+Consequently, the current and desired state are out of sync.
+A similar problem is that new builds will produce images in the image stream unknown at the time when the local template is authored.

+To prevent `ocdiff` from constantly reporting drift and "resetting" the current state to the local template, `ocdiff` stores the original value from the template within OpenShift (in an annotation) so that the current and desired state can be compared properly.
+Keep in mind that you should specify an image tag in the template, e.g. `registry.domain.com/foo/bar:latest`.
+One (minor) downside of the `ocdiff` approach is that if an image reference is updated in the OpenShift UI while the annotation inserted by `ocdiff` is not, `ocdiff` will not detect this change properly.
+Therefore, always treat the local configuration as the single source of truth.

+Another complication arises when provisioning a DeploymentConfig referencing a non-existant image stream.
+This can happen e.g. if you "clone" a set of resources into a different OpenShift namespace.
+The DeploymentConfig will not deploy since it cannot find the image, and you need to manually trigger a build.
+Currently `ocdiff` does not offer a solution for this as it is not clear (yet) what the right way to "solve" this is.

+### Permissions

+`ocdiff` needs access to a resource in order to be able to compare it.
+This means that to properly compare all resources, the user of the OpenShift session that `ocdiff` makes use of needs to be admin.
+If you are not admin, `ocdiff` will fail as it cannot compare some resources.
+To prevent this from happening, exclude the resource types (e.g. `rolebinding` and `serviceaccount`) that you do not have access to.

 ### Command Completion